Oppo A73 price in Pakistan & specifications

-The Apple iPhone 12 Pro Max has a triple-camera setup.
-The smartphone...
+The Infinix Hot 12 has a Helio G85 chipset.
+The smartphone has...

-The Oppo A73 is currently on the market.
-It’s a mid-range phone with a few distinguishing features.
+The Oppo A73 is currently available for purchase.
+It’s a mid-range phone with a few unique features.

-The Qualcomm Snapdragon 662 processor, built on 11 nm technology, powers the Oppo A73.
+The smartphone has a 6.44-inch AMOLED capacitive touchscreen with a resolution of 1080 x 2400 FHD+.
+Corning Gorilla Glass protects the display.

-The smartphone has a 6.44-inch AMOLED capacitive touchscreen with a 1080 x 2400 FHD+ resolution.
-The display is protected by Corning Gorilla Glass.
+The Oppo A73 is powered by a Qualcomm Snapdragon 662 processor built on 11 nm technology.

-The phone has a dual-core camera setup on the back, with the main camera being 16 megapixels and the front-facing camera also being 16 megapixels.
+The phone has a dual-core camera setup on the back, with a 16-megapixel main camera and a 16-megapixel front-facing camera.

-The device has 6 GB of RAM and 128 GB of internal storage.
-A 4015 mAh, 30W fast-charging battery powers the device.
+The phone has 6 GB of RAM and 128 GB of storage.
+The device is powered by a 4015 mAh, 30W fast-charging battery.

 The Oppo A73 price in Pakistan is Rs.
 36,800/-